johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 NTSC users slightly tall ones, and the image always filled the screen on both standards (not 100% on PAL as explained above, but close enough).

-### American made games on PAL computers
+### North American games on PAL computers

-Now, the complication comes from the fact that most NTSC games designed by Americans, originally intended for the US market, were also made available in PAL countries.
-As early Amigas with the [OCS chipset](https://en.wikipedia.org/wiki/Original_Chip_Set) were not PAL/NTSC switchable in software (like later models that had the ["fat" ECS Agnus](https://theamigamuseum.com/the-hardware/the-ocs-chipset/agnus/), or the even later [AGA](https://theamigamuseum.com/the-hardware/the-aga-chipset/) machines that had its successor, [Alice](https://bigbookofamigahardware.com/bboah/product.aspx?id=1480)), these PAL conversions had to use PAL screen modes, which meant the original NTSC graphics occupied the upper 320&times;200 area of a 320&times;256 PAL screen,
+Now, the complication comes from the fact that most NTSC games designed by Americans (or Canadians), originally intended for the US/Canadian markets, were also made available in PAL countries.
+As early Amigas with the [OCS chipset](https://en.wikipedia.org/wiki/Original_Chip_Set) were not PAL/NTSC switchable in software (like later models that had the ["fat" ECS Agnus](https://theamigamuseum.com/the-hardware/the-ocs-chipset/agnus/), or the even later [AGA](https://theamigamuseum.com/the-hardware/the-aga-chipset/) machines that had her successor, [Alice](https://bigbookofamigahardware.com/bboah/product.aspx?id=1480)), these PAL conversions had to use PAL screen modes, which meant the original NTSC graphics occupied the upper 320&times;200 area of a 320&times;256 PAL screen,